esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 In the case of statically defined domains, it is the same as the host, as configured in the [`general.hosts` section](../configuration/general.md#generalhosts).

 The handler itself is specified as a fun expression;
-the arity of the function is always 3 - more about actual arguments in [`Writing handlers`](#writing-handlers) section.
+the arity of the function is always 3 - more about actual arguments in the [`Writing handlers`](#writing-handlers) section.
 If the handler expects an incorrect number of arguments, it will simply crash.

 The 4th element of this tuple is a map of static parameters that will be passed to every invocation of the handler.